edk0/spy/doc/intro.rst

 If an exception is raised in a decorator outside the call to the fragment body, the fragment is mentioned anyway.
-This is not strictly true, given that none of the code in the fragment takes part in the call stack in this case, but the this particular lie is almost universally more useful:
+This is not strictly true, given that none of the code in the fragment takes part in the call stack in this case, but this particular lie is almost universally more useful:

 .. code-block:: console